 Is Libya Safe?

-The Canadian Government recommends against all travel to Libya due to terrorism, civil unrest and extremist violence in the region.
+The Canadian government recommends against all travel to Libya due to terrorism, civil unrest and extremist violence in the region.

 Crime levels and the threat of kidnapping are high.
 Militia presence is high, and militia members may detain travellers for any reason.